jmsv/sentence-makerer/README.md

 # sentence-makerer
-generate sentences based on a text file and random numbers
+generate sentences based on a text file and some randomness